 Does Pregnancy Trigger Celiac Disease?

 Celiac disease is an inherited, genetic disease; however, the disease lies dormant in many people until later in life.
-The majority of celiac patients are diagnosed between the ages of 30-60, peaking among people in their 40’s according to the Canadian Celiac Health Survey of 2002/2003.
+The majority of celiac patients get their diagnosis between the ages of 30-60.
+This peaks among people in their 40’s according to the Canadian Celiac Health Survey of 2002/2003.

-Some scientists say they believe celiac disease requires a trigger – some sort of health or adverse life event that suddenly causes your body to react to gluten even if you’ve consumed gluten your entire life without issue.
+Some scientists say they believe celiac disease requires a trigger.
+This is some sort of health or adverse life event that suddenly causes your body to react to gluten even if you’ve consumed gluten your entire life without issue.